avisser/intelli-arc/doc/README.txt

-Thanks in advance for your patience and feedback,
+Thanks in advance for your patience and your feedback, Kurt Christensen
-Kurt Christensen